 When you have real search results, paste the abstracts in.
 This eliminates hallucination risk entirely for the material Claude is working with:

 Here are abstracts of 5 papers I found on PubMed.
-Please summarise the key findings
+Please summarise the key

-contradictory findings between studies.
+highlight contradictory findings between studies.

 [PASTE ABSTRACTS HERE]